petekinnecom/jeopardy/README.md

 Jeopardy
 ========

 I've always loved having trivia questions ready for long car rides.
-For long car rides where I'm by myself, I fire up this no-frills app to read me Jeopardy questions.
+For long car rides where I'm by myself, I fire up this no-frills app to download and read me Jeopardy questions outloud.

 Check out the [J!-Archive](http://j-archive.com/) to find an almost endless supply of trivia questions (ahem, answers.
 Sorry Alex.)
 The J-archive has no public API, so this app does some web-scraping and a touch of regexing to pull out the questions.
 It then both presents them in an activity view and passes them to Android's text-to-speech processor to be read outloud.